 Given the changing nature of the traditional workplace, opportunities to engage in part-time employment may arise more frequently than full-time employment.
-As such, part-time employment can prove a valuable source of income, provide practical and beneficial work experience and training, and can lead to full-time employment opportunities
+As such, part-time employment can prove a valuable source of income, provide practical and beneficial work experience and training, and can lead to full-time employment opportunities.

-The key welfare payments which allow you to do this are:
+The key welfare payments which allow you work and retain some form of payment are:

 - Jobseeker's Benefit (JB)

-- One Parent Family Payment

 - Jobseeker's Allowance (JA)

+- One-Parent Family Payment

-Disability Allowance (DA)
+- Disability Allowance (DA)

 - Carers Benefit and Allowance

 - Partial Capacity Benefit (PCB)

-The amount you earn from employment may affect your continued entitlement to receive your family's Social Welfare payment.
+The amount you earn from employment may affect your continued entitlement to receive your families Social Welfare payment.
 In addition, your total income from employment and any Social Welfare payment may affect your entitlement to any existing secondary benefits you receive.

 This includes Rent Supplement and Mortgage Interest Supplement (MIS), differential rent, if you are a local authority tenant, or the amount of rent you may pay under Rental Accommodation Scheme (RAS).
 Income from employment may also affect your entitlement to keep your existing Medical Card or GP Visit Card.